 * They didn’t hold too tightly onto possessions- but shared what they had, so that the poor could be helped.

 But were they perfect?
 Hardly!
 They were no different from you and I. And in fact life was so much harder for them.
 I’ve sometimes heard people say; “I wish we could be like the New Testament Church”.
 And I wonder why?
-The New Testament is not a story of an idealized church where everything worked perfectly all the time.
+The New Testament is not a story of an idealised church where everything worked perfectly all the time.
 Just read 1 Corinthians any time you’re feeling fed up with your church.

 We are so richly blessed in our day and age!
 We have the Bible, translated into so many languages and versions.
 The New Testament Church didn’t even have the Bible, as we know it today.
 We have countless study tools at our fingertips to help us read, study and understand God’s Word.
 Those of us who live in the Western world have the freedom to worship God together without persecution.
 And we still have the freedom in many countries to share the gospel with others.